danielraffel/GCPTailWall/README.md

 During the `setup.sh` execution, you'll be prompted to enter the following:

 - Custom hostnames for your services and their corresponding TCP port.
-You can create one or multiple.
+You can create one or multiple
-- Your Google Cloud VPC name (default is used if left blank).
+- Your Google Cloud VPC name (default is used if left blank)
 - Your SSH key username.
-- Tailscale API Access Token (obtain from [Tailscale Admin](https://login.tailscale.com/admin/authkeys)).
+- Tailscale API Access Token (obtain from [Tailscale Admin](https://login.tailscale.com/admin/authkeys))
-- Cloudflare API Access Token (obtain from [Cloudflare API Access Token](https://developers.cloudflare.com/fundamentals/api/get-started/create-token/)).
+- Cloudflare API Access Token (obtain from [Cloudflare API Access Token](https://developers.cloudflare.com/fundamentals/api/get-started/create-token/)) * Instructions below
+- Cloudflare Zone ID (obtain from [ZoneID](https://developers.cloudflare.com/fundamentals/setup/find-account-and-zone-ids/)
-- Cloudflare Email address
+- Email address used to sign in to Cloudflare

 After `setup.sh` finishes, it automatically executes `setup_GCPTailWall.sh` with the configurations you provided.